manguyen0017/Segmented-Generative-Pipeline-Assignment_02/README.md

 ## Methodology

-The generator was implemented in p5.js with d3.voronoi for diagram creation.
-A user inputs their favorite color (HSV), MBTI code, and moral alignment (e.g., Lawful Good), which are used to construct three nested layers:
+The generator was implemented in p5.js with d3.voronoi to create layered Voronoi diagrams.
+Users input their favorite color (HSV), MBTI code, and moral alignment (e.g., Chaotic Good).
+These values drive the construction of three nested diagram layers, each shaped by identity traits.

 ### Layer Structure & Pipeline

 * Base Layer: 4 Voronoi cells based on MBTI letters.
-Each letter affects seed placement and applies hue shifts (e.g., I/E = ±20° hue).
+Each letter influences cell position and shifts hue (e.g., I/E = ±20°).
-* Sublayer 2: Each base cell is subdivided into 3 smaller Voronoi cells, inheriting and mutating alignment traits (e.g., Good = +1, Evil = -1).
+* Sublayer 2: Each base cell spawns 3 smaller cells.
+Traits (e.g., Good = +1, Evil = -1) mutate per cell with probabilistic inheritance.
-* Sublayer 3: Each sublayer 2 cell recursively spawns 2 more cells.
-Trait inheritance occurs probabilistically, preserving moral continuity.
+* Sublayer 3: Each sublayer 2 cell creates 2 more cells.
+Traits inherit again with a 70% chance to persist, 20% to neutralize, and 10% to flip.

 [![Voronoi][images-fig2]](https://github.com/manguyen0017/Segmented-Generative-Pipeline-Assignment_02/blob/main/images/fig2.png)